bandaangosta/alma-hilse/README.md

 # alma-hilse

-ALMA Hardware-In-the-Loop Simulation Environment monitoring and testing package
+ALMA Hardware-In-the-Loop Simulation Environment setup, monitoring and testing package

-The `alma-hilse` package provides a set of commands and libraries aiming to help in the setup, monitoring and testing of the ALMA HILSE infrastructure.
+The `alma-hilse` package provides an application and libraries aiming to help in the setup, monitoring and testing of the ALMA HILSE infrastructure.

 ## Installation

     pip install alma-hilse

+If installed for user only, it may be necessary to modify PATH accordingly by running:

+    export PATH=$PATH:$HOME/.local/bin/

 ## Installation for development